tuany9496/Fab4.py/README.md

 >- Wednesday after class
 >- Friday at 11:30AM

+**Team Meetings**
+>- Please view photo evidence via google doc in the Team Meeting section: https://docs.google.com/document/d/1h2-bK45PE2THBrbqpFhjicYiz09DstYrtsH_04xu95A/edit?usp=sharing

+# Part D
 **Learned outcomes**
 > From this project, we learned the following things:
 >- 1- how to use git and GitHub for the collaborative work of team members.
 >- 2- how to use Zen hub to create the tasks and create the burn down chart.
 >- 3- how to use python and relevant libraries to build a working program.
 >- 4- how to test a program using pytest functions.

-**Team Meetings**
->- Please view photo evidence via google doc in the Team Meeting section: https://docs.google.com/document/d/1h2-bK45PE2THBrbqpFhjicYiz09DstYrtsH_04xu95A/edit?usp=sharing